 Jen Singer is the creator of MommaSaid.net, a Forbes Best of the Web community for mothers, and the author of five books, including the Stop Second-Guessing Yourself guides to parenting and You're a Good Mom (and Your Kids Aren't So Bad Either).
 She has written for numerous media outlets, including American Baby, Good Housekeeping.com, Parenting and Parents.
 A cancer survivor, she is the founder of ParentingWithCancer.com.
 She lives in northern New Jersey with her two teen sons who are probably emptying the pantry right now.

-Tim Waggoner has published close to thirty novels and three short story collections in the fantasy and horror genres.
+Tim Waggoner has published over thirty novels and three short story collections in the fantasy and horror genres.
 He teaches creative writing at Sinclair Community College and in Seton Hill University's Master of Fine Arts in Writing Popular Fiction program.
 Visit him on the web at www.timwaggoner.com.